pedrohnv/AbstractHybridPetriNetSimulator/README.md

 ## Software Status
 Hopefully, the code is commented enough to be easily understood.

-There is no GUI yet.
-The simulation must be run brute-code.
-The example should be enough to permit you to run the program and adapt it to your needs.

-I thought of using the GUI from [PIPE.](https://github.com/sarahtattersall/PIPE#pipe-5-)

 In future versions a PNML framework will be implemented.
 This will allow export/import of Petri nets to/from other software.

 A default support for colored Petri nets was not done yet.
 A recommendation is to duplicate (or tri, or whatever number of colors you have), make the necessary changes; so each net represents a color.

-The code does not support multiple threading.
-I am not sure there would any real, or truly necessary, performance gain by doing so.

 ### TODO
 - improve GUI, add animations;